Russification of Ukraine: Alexander II

 Russia's loss in the Crimean War and the worsening of its international position emboldened Polish society in its demands for previous freedoms.
 In January 1863 the Polish revolted once again, the insurrection spreading to the Ukrainian provinces of the empire taking more than a year to crush.
 The revolt was followed by repressions of the leaders and participants as well as a new campaign to Russify the provinces annexed during the partitions.

 It was during Alexander II's rule that Russia began to take on the character of a tripartite nation of Great, Little, and White Russians.

-During the early years of Alexander in the late 1850s, Metropolitan Iosif Semashko, who had managed to bring most of the Uniates in the empire under the jurisdiction of Russian Orthodoxy, noticed a new threat to the imperial regime-the khlopomany.
+During the early years of Alexander in the late 1850s, Metropolitan Iosif Semashko, who had managed to bring most of the Uniates in the empire under the jurisdiction of Russian Orthodoxy, noticed a new threat to the imperial regime - the khlopomany.
 The khlopomany were young Polish noblemen who renounced their Catholic Faith and embraced the Orthodox faith as well as the identity of Ukrainians such as Wlodzimierz Antonowicz who changed his name to Volodymyr Antonovych.
-Semashko was able to suppress the movement by politicising the movement.
+Semashko was able to suppress the movement by politicising it.